Written by

 flushing of the face, dry mouth, sweating, rapid heartbeat, chest tightness, diarrhea, urge to urinate, muscle tension

-sleep disorders, memory problems, impaired functioning
+sleep disturbances, memory problems, decline in everyday functioning

-thoughts related to danger/threat
+thoughts related to danger or feeling threatened

 Share on Facebook